President Donald Trump's younger brother Robert has died | DW | 16.08.2020

 Read more: Mary Trump's book about the president a bestseller

-Her book, published in July after a judge lifted the temporary order, depicted the president in highly unflattering terms.
+Her book, published in July after a judge lifted the temporary order, depicts the president in highly unflattering terms.

-Reuters quoted an aide of the president as saying that Donald Trump would attend the funeral amid a busy schedule in coming days, including re-election campaign visits to four US "battleground" states.
+Reuters quoted an aide of the president as saying that Trump would attend the funeral amid a busy schedule in coming days, including reelection campaign visits to four highly contested states.

-Donald Trump in Saturday's initial eulogy, went on to say that his brother would be "greatly missed, but we will meet again."
+Trump, in his Saturday statement, said his brother would be "greatly missed, but we will meet again."

 "His memory will live on in my heart forever.
 Robert, I love you.
-Rest in peace," stated Trump's statement.
+Rest in peace," said Trump.

 Beginning his career on Wall Street in corporate finance, Robert Trump later joined the family business.
 He avoided the limelight during his elder brother's presidency.